klepas/ozlockcon.com/faq.md

 <small>Source: A.C.
 Hobbs, *Locks and Safes: The Construction of Locks*.
 London, 1853.</small>

 <small>[Courtesy of [<abbr title="The Open Organisation Of Lockpickers">TOOOL</abbr>](http://toool.us/).]</small>

+##  Hackers Helping Hackers

+OzLockCon is stepping up to help hackers, locksmiths and others in need.

+Currently, the organisation known as [*Hackers Helping Hackers*](https://hackershelpinghackers.com/) is caught up amid legal issues, sorting paperwork out so they can continue doing their amazing work.

+While these issues are occurring, they have advised us to take applications directly.
+As a result of this, the application is a slimmed down and slightly modified version of HHH's application.

+Applicants will be notified at least one month prior to the conference, to the decision regarding their application.
+This will occur sooner if logistics allows it.

+If you have any questions or concerns, please feel free to [email us directly](mailto:admin@ozlockcon.com).

+Otherwise, please submit a **[Hackers Helping Hackers application](https://docs.google.com/forms/d/1YzfjMOSIwRfWDwsnS8s3tP6ZzFFip3HrksgYfAS10rQ/)**.